UltraMessaging/smx_perf/README.md

 #### Warmup

-When measuring performance, it is generally recommended to perform a number of "warmup" loops of the time-critical code.
+When measuring performance, we recommended performing a number of "warmup" loops of the time-critical code.
 This is to get code and data pages loaded into physical memory, and to the CPU caches loaded.

-The execution of those initial warmup loops are not included in the performance measurements.
+The execution of those initial warmup loops is not included in the performance measurements.

 ### smx_perf_sub